Owen23332/MoNODE/README.md

 # Modulated Neural ODEs (MoNODE)

-Pytorch implementation of Modulated Neural ODEs
+Pytorch implementation of Modulated Neural ODEs.
+The code is adapted from MoNODE with edit in model.core.inv_enc, and model.model_misc.

 ## Replicating the experiments
 The code was developed and tested with `python3.8` and `pytorch 1.13`.
 You can install the relevant packages via